M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 In League of Legends, there exists many different neutral objectives players must take in order to create a lead against the enemy team.
 One of the newest neutral objectives is the Void Grubs, introduced in 2024.
 To give a brief summary, Void Grubs spawn in two waves as groups of three; one at 6 minutes, and the second wave four minutes after the first group is taken.
 Each Grub taken provides a team wide buff to tower damage, which can help speed up the progression of the slayers team.
 While taking Void Grubs provides an immediate boost for the team that took it, taking Void Grubs often have long-term effects on the game, shaping the overall team strategies and opposing team interactions.

 The Research Question I want to explore further is **How does securing different amounts of Void Grubs impact a team's overall gameplay performance and win rate in League of Legends?** Looking through the dataset, I want to utilize data analysis to find to what degree of impact Void Grubs has on the overall team performance, in-game metrics and match outcomes.
-Later on I would use the individual's performances to predict the role (top, jungle, mid, bot, support) the player is.
+Later on I will use the jungler's performance to predict the outcome of the game.

 ### Dataset Introduction
 The dataset being used for this project is a professional dataset developed by [Oracle's Elixir](https://oracleselixir.com/about).
 This dataset records the professional matches for every single year of esports, but for this project the 2024 Esports data will be used.
 Oracle's Elixir recorded the intricacies for every single match, such as the kill death ratio (KDA), gold spent, minion kills, objectives, etc. This allows for a very deep look for the overall match dynamics and opens the door for statistical analysis.